 - Vitamin E contains oil content, so if you frequently have acne or easily blocked pores, you should limit applying vitamin E directly to your face.

-- Taking vitamin E for too long will cause an excess, accumulating in the body (especially in the blood).
+- Taking vitamin E for too long will cause an excess, to accumulate in the body (especially in the blood).
 It will reduce the number of platelets, causing blood thinning.

 - Avoid taking oral vitamin E supplements if you have a bleeding disorder.